 What We Learned:

-The Healthcare Intelligence Network's Second Annual Reducing Hospital Readmissions e-survey conducted in December 2010 captured how 90 healthcare organizations are reducing readmissions in their populations.
+The Healthcare Intelligence Network's Second Annual Reducing Hospital Readmissions e-survey conducted in December 2010 captured how 90 healthcare organizations are reducing readmissions among their populations.
 Respondents reported the following ROI from their programs to reduce readmissions:

 - Less than 2:1 ROI: 2.3 percent